TTWNO/tait.tech/index.md

 I am a student at the <a href="https://sait.ca/">Southern Alberta Insitute of Technology (SAIT)</a>.

-My fascination lies primarily with operating system internals and systems-level tools.
-My goal is to bring the everyday computing environment of Linux/BSD nerds to visually impaired users, and to ensure the saftey, privacy and security of the internet.
+I have two goals in my software development career.

+1. The security, privacy, and anonymity of the internet and other digital devices.
+2. The accessibility of this technology to the visually impaired.

-Some of my projects reflect this.
+Some of my projects reflect these goals.
+Others are just fun along the way.

 I have all of my code projects hosted on [my Github](https://github.com/TTWNO).